mirceanton/external-dns-provider-mikrotik/README.md

 ## 🚫 Limitations

-- Currently, `DNSEndpoints` with multiple `target`s are **technically** not supported.
+- Currently, `DNSEndpoints` with multiple `targets` are *technically* not supported.
 Only one record will be created with the first target from the list, but eDNS will keep trying to update your DNS record in RouterOS, constantly sending `PUT` requests.
 - The `Disabled` option on DNS records is currently ignored
 - Support for `providerSpecific` annotations on `Ingress` objects is not **yet** supported.